mozmeao/infra/docs/incident_response.md

 ### Acknowledge Incident In PagerDuty

 If you are responding to an incident that has been reported via pagerduty it is important to `acknowledge` the incident witin the pagerduty system.
-Acknowledging the incident stops the automatic escalation process and lelt's folks who have access to pagerduty know that the incident is being worked in.
+Acknowledging the incident stops the automatic escalation process and informs folks who have access to pagerduty that the incident is being worked on.

 ### Passing the baton